scflode/dev-proxy/README.md

 To remove a domain you can use `make remove domain="my-domain.localhost" network="my_network"`.

+## Troubleshooting

+When you encounter problems with not reachable services you can open [https://localhost].
+This shows the Traefik dashboard.

+Another useful thing could be to run `make logs` that tails the Traefik container logs.

 ## More information

 For all available targets you can run `make` or `make help`.